liquidctl/liquidctl/docs/kraken-x2-m2-guide.md

 ## Initialization

+_Changed in 1.9.0: the firmware version is now reported after initialization._

 All device should be (re)initialized after the system boots or resumes from a suspended state, or if there have been hardware changes.